 - Unfortunately, without saying it in words, my GP left me in a low mental state.
 That afternoon, and night, I was actually scared, in what I had to look forward to with my life.
-I was later to find out why, but at the time, it was not very comforting at all.
+I was later to find out why, and her views were very justified.
 [May I just add that my GP is an excellent doctor of the highest standard, and I appreciate her honesty.]

 Nov 2: a day of consolidation of thoughts

 - After the previous day’s experience at my GP’s practice, I did some serious thinking.

 - I had to weigh up the evidence: on the one hand, the many guys that I had spoken to and their mostly successful operations, followed by almost normal lifestyles; on the other hand, the feeling I was now in; and (if I have an extra arm) on the other hand, the local doctor who left his testing too late, and ended up with metastatic prostate cancer needing chemotherapy.